Linux Overview

 Some Linux distributions (such as Linux-libre-based or DIY distros) don’t come with the proprietary microcode updates which patch critical security vulnerabilities.
 Some notable examples of these vulnerabilities include Spectre, Meltdown, SSB, Foreshadow, MDS, SWAPGS, and other hardware vulnerabilities.

 We highly recommend that you install microcode updates, as they contain important security patches for the CPU which can not be fully mitigated in software alone.
-Fedora and openSUSE both have the microcode updates applied by default.
+Fedora and openSUSE both apply microcode updates by default.

 Updates